facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/defaults.md

 ---

 After office politics, you decide that you want to use MySQL by default.
-You no longer want to type `db=mysql` every time you run your application.
+You no longer want to type `+db=mysql` every time you run your application.

 You can add a `defaults` list into your config file.